Processing

 ---|---|---|

-models | Language Models | List of LLMs to route between |
+models | Language Models | A list of LLMs to route between. |

-input_value | Input | The input message to be routed |
+input_value | Input | The input message to be routed. |

-judge_llm | Judge LLM | LLM that will evaluate and select the most appropriate model |
+judge_llm | Judge LLM | The LLM that evaluates and selects the most appropriate model. |

-optimization | Optimization | Optimization preference (quality/speed/cost/balanced) |
+optimization | Optimization | The optimization preference between quality, speed, cost, or balanced. |

 Outputs